-The Elephant In The Bipolar Room
+The Elephant in the Bipolar Room

 The "dis-abled" argument is central to bipolar disorder.

 The paradigm that all of the above topics are based on is that we are incapable of remaining in control when mania and depression reach a certain intensity.
-We are therefor not responsible for our behaviors when manic or depressed because it is not possible in those states to choose better ones.
+We are therefore not responsible for our behaviors when manic or depressed because it is not possible in those states to choose better ones.
 This creates the goal of removing bipolar from our lives (at least at higher intensities) and the debate is about how it is best done.
-Much of the debate about medication, for example, is about alternative methods to achieve the same goal of reducing intensities of mania and depression.
+Much of the debate about medication, for example, is about alternative methods to achieve the same goal of reducing the intensities of mania and depression.

 But, what if we could be highly functional while manic or depressed?
 This idea has so many repercussions that people are afraid to even think about it.
 Consider what is at stake: If we cannot choose how to respond to the different states because it is impossible for anyone to, in-ability becomes central to the arguments in each of the above topics.
 If anyone can choose, the impossibility argument is removed and the discussion becomes either how to function in mania and depression or why some cannot.

 Accepting that it may be possible would affect the lives of those debating bipolar in a profound way.
 The "dis-abled" argument is so central to bipolar disorder that many people are unwilling to even consider the possibility that it may be wrong.
 What might be different if we could all learn to choose our behaviors during intense states of mania and depression as some of us have?